Meet the winning progressive who just spoiled establishment Democrats' plans

 "We're eager to prove that views like Medicare for All, higher wages for workers, and other economic populist ideas are the right way to win," Green added.

-Eastman's nomination means the general election, against Rep. Don Bacon, R-Neb., is likely to be fought over Medicare for All, also known as single-payer health care.
+Eastman's nomination means the general election, against Rep. Don Bacon, R-Neb., who ousted Ashford, is likely to be fought over Medicare for All, also known as single-payer health care.

 "Kara Eastman showed the DCCC that far-left progressives are in full control of the party and they are just along for the ride," said Jesse Hunt, a spokesperson for the National Congressional Campaign Committee.
 "Single-payer health care is Eastman's most passionate issue and her values are a better fit for Nancy Pelosi's San Francisco than Nebraska."